RowdyVoyeur/midi-tools/README.md

 <img src="https://raw.githubusercontent.com/RowdyVoyeur/midi-tools/main/nanoKONTROL/images/3.jpg" width="500">

-Scene 3 is a chromatic keyboard that sends MIDI Notes from the following nanoKONTROL buttons <sup>(MIDI Channel 12)</sup>:
+Scene 3 is a chromatic keyboard that sends MIDI Notes from the following nanoKONTROL buttons <sup>(Channel 12)</sup>:

 [A] to [O] - Notes C-1 to D0